REJOINT

 Leader: C. Le Visage

-This group involves 1 senior scientist (C. Le Visage DR2 Inserm), , 1 invited scientist (P. Nakielski), 6 University/Hospital Professors (J Clouet (PU-PH)), M Fusellier (MC ONIRIS), A. Hamel (PU-PH), C. Decante (PHU), N. Bouhsina (MC Oniris), F. Nativel (AHU)), 2 research engineer (C. Boyer, F. Etienne), 2 post-doctoral scientist (M. Chaaban, H Genedy), and 2 PhD student (E. Carrot, B. Laoulaou).
+This group involves 1 senior scientist (C. Le Visage DR2 Inserm), , 1 invited scientist (P. Nakielski), 6 University/Hospital Professors (J Clouet (PU-PH)), M Fusellier (PU ONIRIS), A. Hamel (PU-PH), C. Decante (PHU), N. Bouhsina (MC Oniris), F. Nativel (AHU)), 2 research engineer (C. Boyer, F. Etienne), 2 post-doctoral scientist (M. Chaaban, H Genedy), and 1 PhD student (B. Laoulaou).

 We develop injectable carriers of biologics for cartilage and intervertebral (IVD) regeneration, with an emphasis on i) paracrine effect of exogenous Mesenchymal Stem/stromal Cells (MSCs) and extracellular vesicles (EVs), and on endogenous repair using soluble molecules (cytokines, miRNA).
 The carriers include nano- and micro-sized alginate hydrogels (collab.
 INRAE, Nantes), electrospun fibers (collab.
 IBMM, Montpellier), and lipid nanocapsules (collab.
 MINT, Angers).
 The efficacy of these different strategies is evaluated in vitro using human cell lines, or primary chondrocytes and disc cells.
 We recently set up an ex vivo culture of sheep IVDs, and we also develop a bioprinted model of IVD (collaboration AO Foundation, Switzerland) as an alternate ex vivo model.
 Evaluations are then conducted in various animal models (Vet school ONIRIS), with an emphasis on innovative imaging tools (MRI, microCT), before embarking on clinical trials (EU-H2020 IPSPINE project, Region DISCODOG project, ANR NEMESIS project).